ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 ### 4.4.5 Campus-wide Broadcasting Solutions with NMP

-The NMP extends its broadcasting capabilities beyond individual classroom, enabling collaboration with other NMP(s) unites and NDP(Q-NEX Network Digital Podium)s to establish campus-wide broadcasting solutions.
+The NMP extends its broadcasting capabilities beyond individual classrooms, enabling collaboration with other NMP(s) units and NDP(Q-NEX Networked Digital Podium)s to establish campus-wide broadcasting solutions.

-Implementing a campus-wide broadcasting solution involves intricate configuration and necessiates consultation with our professional pre-sales team.
+Implementing a campus-wide broadcasting solution involves intricate configuration and necessitates consultation with our professional pre-sales team.